haru22/2021-spring-cs160-Orion/README.md

 ```
 #### New Members
 New team members can review code and create a new branch to add or implement features.
-The branch will be reviewed and merged when changes are accecpted by the team.
+The branch will be reviewed and merged when changes are acccepted by the team.